 This section presents the result of data analysis in this study.
-Result for descriptive statistics followed by the structural equation modelling are presented and analysed.
-The recommendation was drawn from the findings of the study.
-The descriptive statistics for each of the variables provide the minimum, maximum, mean and standard deviation, skewness and kurtosis values.
-Table 1 provides the descriptive statistics.
+First, descriptive statistics, followed by the structural equation modelling result are presented and analysed and the recommendation was drawn from the findings of the study.
+The descriptive statistics for each of the variables were designed and shows the Minimum, Maximum, Mean and Standard deviation, skewness and kurtosis values.
+Table 1 provides such statistics.
 All the variables were collected from the relevant information on the statement of financial position of the sampled firms.